almachelouche/middleman/content/email/AU/Prospect/012/Ranger_merged.md

 segmentif = ["(user.CustomAttribute['IMD'] == 'P2')"]

 	title='''Ranger Accessories'''
 	copy='''<a href="https://www.ford.com.au/commercial/ranger/smart-accessories/" name="accessories" style="text-decoration:underline; color:#2d96cd">Ford Genuine Accessories</a> are designed to fit perfectly and integrate seamlessly with Ranger's safety systems.
 So whether you need a soft tonneau cover to protect your cargo or a towpack for your weekend adventure, check out our range of extras that will help take your Ranger to the next level.<br /><br />So don't wait.
-Book a test drive to experience the Ford Ranger 4x4 XLT Double Cab Pick-Up 3.2L Diesel Manual today.''' cta1_text='''BOOK A TEST DRIVE'''
+Book a test drive to experience the Ford Ranger 4x4 XLT Double Cab Pick-up 3.2L Diesel with FREE AUTO today.''' cta1_text='''BOOK A TEST DRIVE'''
 	cta1_url='''https://www.ford.com.au/#overlay/content/ford/au/en_au/site-wide-content/overlays/forms/test-drive.html/'''
 	cta1_link_name = '''test2'''